 The bullhorns are super short and have been angled inwards by 15° to give you a really snug fit, and the ‘bar tops’ offer a gentle 8° backsweep to pull your shoulders in on the open road.

 The 34° rearward sweep at the grips is nice for any bike setup where the handlebars are approximately level with the saddle or higher.
-My handlebars are actually about 6cm lower than my saddle, which I would consider the limit for this amount of sweep – any lower and you’ll be better off with a bar with less sweep, in my experience.
+My handlebars are about 6cm/2″ lower than my saddle, which I would consider the limit for this amount of sweep – any lower and you’ll be better off with a bar with less sweep, in my experience.

 A very important aspect of these handlebars is the usability of each of the hand positions.
 By cleverly optimising the widths and angles, I’ve been able to create a handlebar that offers a very similar effective ‘reach’ from saddle to bullhorn, bar top or grips.
 In short, your body won’t be excessively stretched when using any of the hand positions, allowing you to comfortably ride for long periods of time wherever your hands prefer.